 Addressing Food Insecurity: The idea of for literacy is becoming more widely acknowledged as having the potential to alleviate food insecurity (Royer et al., 2024).
 It can serve as a vital consumer and help to ensure food security (McManus et al., 2025).
 Poor food literacy may exacerbate food insecurity (West et al., 2020), Emphasizing how crucial food literacy policy and education are to tackling its causes (McManus et al., 2025).

-Wider consequences for public health: a growing number of diet related disorders are a result of poor eating patterns which are a major problem for the public sector (O’Brien et al., 2024).
-Resolving the increasing incidence of non-communicable disease such as cardiovascular disease and diabetes, requires intervention focused on improving eating and nutrition behaviour especially through improving food literacy(O’Brien et al., 2024).
+Wider consequences for public health: A growing number of diet related disorders are a result of poor eating patterns which are a major problem for the public sector Resolving the increasing incidence of non-communicable disease such as cardiovascular disease and diabetes, requires intervention focused on improving eating and nutrition behaviour especially through improving food literacy(O’Brien et al., 2024).
 One of the most important methods for assessing the success of public health nutrition policy program is food literacy (Adina Coman & Mircea Chereches, 2024).

 Enhancing Food Literacy: Characteristics and Outcomes of Interventions: - Food literacy interventions encompass a wide array of educational strategies and approaches aimed at improving individuals' knowledge, skills, and confidence in managing their food intake (O’Brien et al., 2024).

 Scope and Focus of Interventions: - Food literacy interventions vary considerably in their scope and the specific domains and components of food literacy they address.
-Some interventions may focus on a single aspect, such as improving cooking skills, while others adopt a more comprehensive approach targeting multiple domains, including planning, selection, preparation, and eating (O’Brien et al., 2024).
+Some interventions may focus on a single aspect, such as improving cooking skills, while others adopt a more comprehensive approach targeting multiple domains, including planning, selection, preparation, and eating

 The review identified that interventions often include theory and education components, such as informative presentations and written educational materials, to impart knowledge related to nutrition, food safety, and healthy eating (O’Brien et al., 2024).Many interventions also incorporate skill development and practical activities, such as cooking classes and label-reading activities, to build participants' confidence and abilities in applying their knowledge.
-The target populations for food literacy interventions are diverse, ranging from adults in the general community(West et al., 2020)and specific socioeconomic groups to students and individuals experiencing food insecurity (West et al., 2020).
+The target populations for food literacy interventions are diverse, ranging from adults in the general community and specific socioeconomic groups to students and individuals experiencing food insecurity (West et al., 2020).
 The settings for these interventions also vary, including community centers, educational institutions, and online platforms (O’Brien et al., 2024).

-Fig .1 Examples of Food Literacy Interventions and Their Outcomes:-
+Fig .1 Examples of Food Literacy Interventions and their Outcomes:-

 The NEST (Nutrition Education & Skills Training) program, is a food literacy program designed for people who are food, was evaluated using a mixed-methods approach.
 The qualitative findings highlighted that the program played a minor but significant contribution to the adoption of better eating habits.
 Participants reported gaining practical skills in cooking healthy meals with limited resources and improved knowledge about budgeting for food.
 This underscores the potential of food literacy interventions to address food insecurity and promote healthier eating among vulnerable populations (West et al., 2020).

 Research has also explored the effectiveness of food literacy interventions in specific population groups, such as adolescents.
-Such interventions often aim to enhance nutritional knowledge, improve dietary self-efficacy, and promote healthier food choices among young people (O’Brien et al., 2024).
+Such interventions often aim to enhance nutritional knowledge, improve dietary self-efficacy, and promote healthier food choices among young people

 These examples illustrate the diverse approaches and positive outcomes associated with food literacy interventions across different populations and settings.
 However, the scoping review also noted limitations in some interventions, such as a lack of comprehensive coverage of all food literacy domains, suggesting room for improvement in the design and implementation of future interventions (O’Brien et al., 2024).